jrfnl/clearPHP/rules/one-class-per-file.md

 <!-- Good Practices -->
 # One Class Per File

 One class per file makes it easy to find class definitions in the file system.
-It is confusing to search for class A in B.php file, as they are both in the same file.
-Version control log messages are also either to read.
+It is confusing to search for `class A` in `B.php` file, as they are both in the same file.
+Version control log messages are also easier to read.

-It also help to follow PSR-0 to PSR-4 recommendations and automate class loading with namespaces and autoload.
+It helps to follow the recommendations in PSR-0 to PSR-4 and to automate class loading with namespaces and autoload.

 ## Rule Details

-This rule require that every `class` is defined in a file, and that every file that defines a class only hold one.
-The following patterns are considered warnings:
+This rule requires that every `class` is defined in a file, and that every file that defines a class only holds one class.

+The following pattern is considered a warning:

 ```php
 <?php